petersalmon/petersalmon.github.io/README.md

 View this project on [Rpubs](http://rpubs.com/Peters64s/451160)

-Bank marketing data, collected my a Portuguese banking institution, is used to build a predictive model to determine which clients are likely to purchase a subscription to the bank using demographic information collected during marketing campaigns.
+Built a random forest model to predict likely customers from bank marketing data with 87% accuracy using over 30,000 rows of data collected by a Portuguese banking institution.

 ### Natural Language Processing of Amazon Instant Video Data